alundiak/react-sum/README.md

 # React Sum

-**NOTE:** component is under re-development, so new upcoming versions might be breaking-change-like.

 Experimental ReactJS component to show sum of 2 numbers.
+There is no reasonable purpose to use this component by anyone but me :)

 Experiment related to Component creation process and usage of tools, such as: npm/yarn, ESLINT, Webpack, Babel, Create React App, CSS Modules (migrated from LESS) React Scripts, Storybook, Jest, Enzyme, Cucumber and CI tool Circle CI.